-Revision History & Commencement Date & Date of Next

-Version 1 - 2019

-Purpose The purpose of this policy is to provide guidance and structure on the assessments conducted by the Dorset College as part of its Further Education and Higher Education programmes.
-The adoption of this policy will help ensure that the Assessments in Dorset College are:

-• Fair and transparent for learners.

-• Inclusive of feedback to ensure that the learner can learn from the assessment process.
+Policy Title Assessment Policy Date Approved 17/12/2018 Effective From 02/01/2019 Monitor Dean of Academic Affairs / QA Committee Summary This policy provides an overview of the guiding principles and regulations that govern the assessment practices of Dorset College.
+This policy will be inclusive of all the assessment instruments used for both the Further Education and Higher Education programmes of the College.
+It is also cognisant of the relevant regulations and guidelines set out by QQI.
+Related Policies Revision History & Version 1 - 2019 Commencement Date & Date of Next Commencement Date (Version 1): 02/01/2020 Review Date of Next Review: Following Independent Assessment from Re- engagement process Purpose The purpose of this policy is to provide guidance and structure on the assessments conducted by the Dorset College as part of its Further Education and Higher Education programmes.
+The adoption of this policy will help ensure that the Assessments in Dorset College are: Fair and transparent for learners.
+Inclusive of feedback to ensure that the learner can learn from the assessment process.
 Devised in a coherent and cohesive manner across a programme.

-• Conducted with academic honesty and integrity.

-This policy applies to all assessments as part of the Further Education and instrument in assessing whether the MIMLOs and MIPLOs have been met.
-It also acknowledges that the manner in which knowledge, skills or competencies are assessed has changed, as more diverse assessment instruments are becoming increasingly common - for example, workbased assessment.
+Conducted with academic honesty and integrity.
+Scope This policy applies to all assessments as part of the Further Education and Higher Education programmes at Dorset College.
+Policy Statement Dorset College recognises the importance of assessments as the key instrument in assessing whether the MIMLOs and MIPLOs have been met.
+It also acknowledges that the manner in which knowledge, skills or competencies are assessed has changed, as more diverse assessment instruments are becoming increasingly common - for example, work- based assessment.
 Furthermore, the College is cognisant that a 'one-size fits all' approach to assessments may not be appropriate as it neglects to take into account intricacies of an individual programme.
 Therefore, the assessments at Dorset College will have both an overarching structure that will guide the devising and implementing of its assessments, as well as allowing for programme or module specific traits to be incorporated in the assessment strategy.